 - Relaxation — Being overly relaxed in some work environments can be dangerous.

-- Hyper-Awareness — When we lose a sense, even temporarily, this can lead over-compensation by the other senses.
-Some people experience dizziness and exhaustion as a result.
+- Hyper-awareness — When we lose a sense, even temporarily, this can lead to over-compensation by the other senses.
+Some people experience dizziness and exhaustion as a result, or an increase in stress.

-- Hyper-Alertness — Loss of a sense can lead to the odd or impulsive reaction as the person is on constant high alert.
+- Hyper-alertness — Loss of a sense can lead to an odd or impulsive reaction as the person is on constant high alert.
 This alertness can be channeled into an asset or it can become a liability.

 - Falling asleep — For a hearing person, not hearing can cause drowsiness.
 The person could accidentally fall asleep if they’re not moving.